Have Your Civil Rights Been Violated?

 If you believe you have been the victim of a civil rights violation, you most likely have the option of filing a lawsuit against those responsible for any harm suffered as a result.

-As mentioned above, if you believe you have suffered a civil rights violation, the best place to start is to speak with an experienced Civil Rights Attorney.
+Legal issues involving civil rights can be very complicated, and can be very difficult to resolve without proper expertise.
+If you believe you have suffered a civil rights violation, the best place to start is to speak with an experienced civil rights attorney.
 Important decisions related to your situation can be complicated -- including whether a "protected right" was violated, which laws apply to the situation, whether you must file a claim with the government, and where you might file a lawsuit.
-A Civil Rights Attorney will evaluate all aspects of your case and explain all options available to you, in order to ensure the best possible outcome for your case.
+An attorney will evaluate all aspects of your case and explain all options available to you, in order to ensure the best possible outcome for your case.